 The same is true with being in a crosswalk.
 Not all drivers will stop.
 They may not see the person crossing or they could turn into the path of the person walking.
 Be aware of any vehicles nearby or approaching.

 Looking before crossing is important but it’s just as critical that a pedestrian can hear.
 Wearing earbuds or headphones can prevent someone from hearing a car horn.
-Such behaviors may increase the pedestrian’s liability for the accident and may be addressed by a PA accident lawyer in Southampton.
+Such behaviors may increase the pedestrian’s liability for the accident and may be addressed by a PA accident lawyer.